Merkoba/Hue/configuration.md

 "settings_default_message_log"
 >Whether users request the message log on load by default.

-"settings_default_chat_crop_limit"
->How many chat messages to hold in the chat area by default.

 "settings_default_notifications_close_delay"
 >How long notification popups get displayed before they automatically close, by default.